ryanwelcher/connecting-custom-fields/README.md

 ## 🧰 Prerequisites

-- A local WordPress development setup (e.g., Local, XAMPP, etc.)
+- A local WordPress development setup.
+This repository uses the `@wordpress/env` package which requires [Docker](https://www.docker.com/) to be installed.**There will be USB keys with available at the session that have copies of Studio that can be installed along with the session files.**
-- Basic knowledge of PHP and JavaScript (React familiarity is helpful but not required)
+- Some modern JavaScript experience.
+If you've built a custom block, you'll be fine 💪
-- Some experience with WordPress theme or plugin development
+- You MUST laugh at all my jokes.

 ## 🚀 Getting Started